simonriou/multiple-elevators/README.md

     - Lost peer: It is assumed that **only one elevator can be down at a time**.
 We begin by removing the lost elevator from `activeElevators`.
 Then we handle the role changes.
 If the *Master* goes down, then *PrimaryBackup* becomes *Master* and *Regular* becomes *PrimaryBackup*.
 If the *PrimaryBackup* goes down, then *Regular* becomes *PrimaryBackup*.
 We also launch the corresponding routines after assigning the new roles.
 Finally, we re-assign the hall orders of the lost elevators (same logic as the stop button case).

 # Unstable features
-- The obstruction mechanism isn't working properly, especially when one adds a new hall order while an elevator is in obstruction mode.
-To be fixed.
 - Packet loss was not taken into account.